 It’s time to address the elephant in the room.
 This has probably been debated for years as to which one out these two amazing brands are the best.
 Without being biased in this article I’ll give you just a few tips as to which brand would be the best for you as a new photographer or even if you’re trying to decide as to which brand to switch to.
 With the latest releases from Nikon and Canon full frame and crop sensor cameras there may be some key deciding factors that may sway you from Nikon to Canon or even from a Canon to Nikon, but why would you go from a Canon to a Nikon ? ..
 Just Kidding.

 The newest releases are both monster cameras, like the Canon EOS 5D Mark IV packing 30.4 MP and the Nikon D5 carrying a 20.8 MP FX-Format CMOS Sensor and 4k Ultra HD Video Recording.
-Both manufacturers pretty much pump similar features into their DSLR and while others may think it doesn’t really matter which brand you pick, I beg to differ because everything has its differences unless it’s an exact clone plus one should always remember that their competing brands so there’s bound to be a few things Canon put in place that I Nikon doesn’t have and vice-versa.
+Both manufacturers pretty much pump similar features into their DSLR like using them as a webcam and while others may think it doesn’t really matter which brand you pick, I beg to differ because everything has its differences unless it’s an exact clone plus one should always remember that their competing brands so there’s bound to be a few things Canon put in place that I Nikon doesn’t have and vice-versa.
 Make no mistake, not to offend the users of Sony, Samsung, Pentax, Etc.

 One could say each of these Cameras has a particular specialty.
 For example, the Sony A7 has been started to gain some Popularity in the world of Videography and to a lesser extent Photography with its 4K video and the mirrorless AF focusing system but we find is it doesn’t really match the system of other DSLR’s being that it’s a newer system with limited lens selections.
 Therefore one could say other brands do play their part in the world of high-quality cameras however Nikon and Canon seem to be more all rounded products.